 For passengers who received an eVoucher or Future Travel Voucher due to a canceled flight (even if the passenger voluntarily chose to cancel), the voucher is now valid until April 30, 2023.

 All Delta SkyMiles Medallion Elite statuses will be extended yet again, through January 31, 2023.
-Medallion Members who are currently earning status by traveling in 2021 will receive elevated benefits for 2022.
+Medallion Members who earned status by traveling in 2021 will receive elevated benefits for 2022.

 If you have a voucher in your My Wallet section of your SkyMiles account, the following extensions have been made: